Madison Circuit Judge suspended

 The Judicial Qualifications Commission recommended a 90-day suspension (without pay) for Decker, but the Supreme Court issued harsher sanctions.
 “All the violations established in this case demonstrate a pattern of poor judgment, and lack of concern for jointly represented clients and for other counsel and their clients,” the Supreme Court wrote.

-According to Madison County Clerk of Court Billy Washington, Chief Circuit Judge Gregory Parker will meet with Madison County Judge E. Bailey Browning on Friday, Feb.
+According to Madison County Clerk of Court Billy Washington, Chief Circuit Judge Gregory Parker was scheduled to meet with Madison County Judge E. Bailey Browning on Friday, Feb.
 3, to discuss scheduling concerns resulting from the suspension.
 Clerk Washington stated that he does not expect the suspension to interfere with scheduled cases or hearings.

+Chief Circuit Judge Parker reinforced Washington's statement with his own, released Friday afternoon.
+“As Chief Judge, I want to assure the citizens of the Third Judicial Circuit that the Supreme Court of Florida's disciplinary suspension of Circuit Court Judge Andy Decker for 6 months beginning Thursday, March 2, will not result in any significant disruption of court services to the public.
+The judges of the Third Judicial Circuit of Florida are committed to the timely and efficient administration of justice, and along with our dedicated staff, will work diligently to cover Judge Decker's dockets during the suspension period.”